nens/nens-dependency-loader/README.md

-# N&S Dependency Loader
+# Dependency Loader

 QGIS comes bundled with several python libraries, but the N&S plugins need more.
 The required libraries are bundled with this plugin and in case a required library is missing, this plugin installs it.

 ## Usage

-In order for your plugin to be loaded after the N&S dependency loader, append *N&S Dependency Loader* to the list of plugin dependencies in *metadata.txt*, or add the following line:
+In order for your plugin to be loaded after the dependency loader, append *Dependency Loader* to the list of plugin dependencies in *metadata.txt*, or add the following line:

 ```
-plugin_dependencies=N&S Dependency Loader
+plugin_dependencies=Dependency Loader
 ```

-It might be the case that your plugin needs have access to the dependencies for testing (without the N&S Dependency Loader being installed).
-In that case, add these dependencies (without version constraints) to a *requirements-test.txt* and install these test dependencies in the container combined with the *constraints.txt* generated from N&S Dependency Loader.
+It might be the case that your plugin needs have access to the dependencies for testing (without the Dependency Loader being installed).
+In that case, add these dependencies (without version constraints) to a *requirements-test.txt* and install these test dependencies in the container combined with the *constraints.txt* generated from Dependency Loader.

 ```
 ADD https://raw.githubusercontent.com/nens/nens-dependency-loader/refs/heads/main/dependencies.py /root/dependencies.py